snailwd/snailwd.github.io/_projects/xyx.md

 💡 |

+**Data Product Manager** | **Shanghai The Rising Lab**

+**The Rising Lab** is dedicated to exploring the future of cities through the integration of urban commercial and internet data.
+The lab consolidates a **cross-disciplinary database of over 1 billion** records, covering key urban areas such as commercial spaces, industrial sectors, residential infrastructure, population structure, transportation networks, and macroeconomic indicators.
+The **ZhiCheng Data Platform** provides multi-domain urban commercial data, smart analysis models, and strategic insights to local governments, city planners, automotive, real estate, retail, and smart city sectors.

-*- Led development of API openplatform of urban big data product and collaborated with business operations team for user growth, analyzed business value and user needs, maintained data dictionary*
+At **The Rising Lab**, I played a pivotal role in the development of the **API open platform** for the urban big data product, and worked alongside the business operations team to drive user growth and ensure product relevance.

+Below are the key contributions I made:

+- **Led development of the urban big data API open platform**
+  Collaborated closely with the business operations team to promote user growth, analyzed business value, maintained a comprehensive data dictionary, and ensured alignment with industry needs.

-- *Analyzed business and user value.* Established "User Analysis Report" by analyzing user attributes and data on browsing/registration/retention/revenue/repurchase.
-Identified pain points and created user personas based on the AARRR model.
-Assisted sales team in developing different industry Key Account (KA) acquisition strategies accordingly
+- **Analyzed business and user value**
+  Conducted in-depth analysis of user attributes and data metrics such as browsing, registration, retention, revenue, and repurchase rates.
+Created **"User Analysis Reports"** and developed user personas using the **AARRR model**.
+Collaborated with the sales team to tailor Key Account (KA) acquisition strategies for various industries.

-- *Planned roadmap and released product iteration.* Improved the content upload-audit-distribution chain and collaborated with UED team to upgrade platform-wide visualization and interaction by streamlining product requirements synthesizing from user, SEO, and operation feedback.
-Standardized indicators and data of open data platform.
-Integrated with Huawei Cloud and Shanghai Data Exchange to launch API products
+- **Planned product roadmap and released iterations**
+  Improved the content upload-audit-distribution workflow and worked with the UED team to enhance platform visualization and interaction.
+Streamlined product requirements and integrated feedback from users, SEO, and operations.
+Standardized platform data and indicators, and successfully launched API products integrated with **Huawei Cloud** and **Shanghai Data Exchange**.

+- **Enhanced user experience and product engagement**
-- *Improved user experience.* Achieved user growth collaborating with sales team.
-Lauched event tracking, established  visual operation index monitoring system from user/platform perspective to inform product direction.
-Delivered 23 optimization features reducing the user bounce rate from 89.58% to 44.64%, and increasing PV/UV from 2.2 to 4.8.
-Released information collection feature for enterprise, updated product promotional materials which contributed to 238 business clues.
-Achieved 500% increase of daily visitors and 1000+ new registered users by iterating WeChat mini-program at publicizing node
+  Drove user growth by launching key features like event tracking and visual operation index monitoring.
+Delivered **23 optimization features**, reducing the user bounce rate from **89.58%** to **44.64%**, and increasing **PV/UV** from **2.2** to **4.8**.
+Released an information collection feature and updated product promotional materials, resulting in **238 business leads**.
+Achieved a **500% increase** in daily visitors and **1000+ new registered users** by iterating the WeChat mini-program during key publicizing stages.

+---

+This role allowed me to merge my skills in **big data product management**, **user experience optimization**, and **API platform development**, contributing to significant user engagement and growth for the platform at **The Rising Lab**.